siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Rally

 Rally is an Agile project management tool for planning, scheduling, and tracking iterations and releases.
 The Rally  plug-in provides for integration with a Rally server.
-It imports Rally artifacts into the UrbanCode Velocity server.
+It imports Rally artifacts into the DevOps Velocity server.

 ---